ialbert/genescape-central/docs/paper.md

 # Summary

-Gene Ontologies (GOs)  [@Ashburner2000], [@GO2023] are standardized and structured vocabulary that describes gene products in the context of their associated functions.
-The ontologies take the form of a directed graph structure, where each node defines a term, and each edge represents a hierarchical relationship between the words of the vocabulary.
+The Gene Ontology (GO)  [@Ashburner2000], [@GO2023] is a structured vocabulary that describes gene products in the context of their associated functions.
+The ontology takes the form of a directed graph, where each node defines a term, and each edge represents a hierarchical relationship between the words of the vocabulary.

 For example, in the GO data, `GO:0090630` defines *activation of GTPase activity* and is a child of `GO:0043547`, which is a *positive regulation of GTPase activity* that in turn is a child of `GO:0051345` representing a *positive regulation of hydrolase activity*.

 Gene association files (GAF) are text files used to annotate an organism's gene products with Gene Ontology terms, thereby associating a function with a gene product.
 For example, a GAF file connects a gene product label such as `ZC3H11B` with multiple GO terms, such as `GO:0046872` or `GO:0016973`.
+As an example the human genome GAF representation contains 288,575 associations of 19,606 gene symbols over 18,680 GO terms.

 The [Gene Ontology Consortium]GO] maintains GAF files for various organisms.
 These GO and GAF datasets are used by all processes that interpret genomic data in a functional context.
 Typical data genomic analysis protocols generate gene lists that must be placed into a functional context.

 [GO]: https://geneontology.org/

 # Statement of need

 The most annotated gene for the human genome (`HTT1` had 1098 annotations at the time of writing this document).
 Thus, even small lists of genes may a have large number annotations and that are challenging to interpret.
 There is a need to visualize shared gene functions in an informative manner.

 GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context as represented by the Gene Ontology.
 The package provides both a graphical user interface and a command-line interface to assist users with different levels of computational expertise.